Find Trade Colleges

 About 94% of the students majoring in dental support at the school are women while 6% are male.

-Full Dental Support Services at Catawba Valley Community College Report
+Read full report on Dental Support Services at Catawba Valley Community College

-Miller-Motte College Raleigh landed the #7 spot in the 2023 rankings for the most popular associate degree dental support services programs.
-Located in the city of Raleigh, MMC Raleigh is a private for-profit school with a fairly small student population.
+Miller-Motte College Raleigh ranked #7 on this year’s Most Popular Dental Support Services Associate Degree Trade Schools in North Carolina list.
+Located in the large city of Raleigh, MMC Raleigh is a private for-profit college with a fairly small student population.

 On average, dental support graduates from MMC Raleigh take out $25,165 in student loans while working on their Associate Degree.